 Finally, when we talk about food, of course, I can’t get around of the famous port wine.
 First of all, port wine is not made in Porto.
 It only is stored in the cellars of Vila Nova de Gaia (or Literal: New Cale Town), at the other side of the famous Ribeira of Porto.
 The vineyards of the grapes of the port wine are upwards the Douro river, more inside the country.
 Also, the wine will be produced in the Quinta’s over there.

-Most houses of port wines are founded in the 18th and 19th century.
+Most port wine houses are founded in the 18th and 19th century.
 But the oldest Port wine was already born in the first half of the 17th century.
 The oldest port house is Kopke and founded in 1638.
 So, Kopke is almost 400 years old.

 To be called as official Port wine, the cellar has to be in Vila Nova de Gaia and they must have an official seal of the IVDP (Instituto dos Vinhos do Douro e do Porto).
-I will write a more detailed article about the Vinho do Porto, port wine, itself in another post.
+I wrote a more detailed article about the Vinho do Porto, port wine, itself in this post.

 As in other parts of the country, even in Porto is football a very popular sport.
 The northern part of the country holds the most famous football clubs of the Primeira Liga.
 Porto itself has 2 famous clubs: FC Porto and Boavista FC.